 The purpose of financial aid is to help bridge the difference between family resources and the amount needed to pay for the cost of attending college.
-In the case where the aid offered still leaves a gap and you need additional help, the Grad PLUS or Private Alternative Loan are two loan programs to consider as possible options.
+In the case where the aid offered still leaves a gap and you need additional help, the Parent PLUS or Private Alternative Loans are two loan programs to consider as possible options.
 Borrowers can receive up to the Cost of Attendance less financial aid already offered.

-Federal Direct PLUS Loan Program for Graduate/Professional Students
+Federal Direct Parent Loan for Undergraduate Students (PLUS)

-This is a loan Graduate/Professional students may be able to borrow.
+This is a loan available to parents of dependent undergraduate students.
 Please select the link for more information and details listed on our website.

-The Grad PLUS requires an application and a master promissory note (MPN).
-Both can be completed online.
-Complete the application at Apply for a PLUS Loan.
-The borrower should Log in using their FSA ID.
-Select the PLUS Loan for Graduate/Professional Students.
-If borrowing this loan for the first time, also complete a Grad PLUS Master Promissory Note (MPN).
+The Parent PLUS requires an application and a master promissory note (MPN).
+Both should be completed online.
+Complete the application at Apply for a PLUS Loan for Parents.
+The borrower (PARENT in the case of the Parent PLUS) should Log in using their FSA ID.
+If the parent is borrowing this loan for a student for the first time at UWM, they should also complete a PLUS Master Promissory Note (MPN) for Parents.